Skip to content

 4. Use deprecated X-Location-Id header.

-For custom or built-in controllers (e.g. REST) still using X-Location-Id, XLocationIdResponseSubscriber handles translating this header to tags.
-It supports singular and comma-separated Location ID value(s):
+For custom or built-in controllers (for example, REST) that still use X-Location-Id, XLocationIdResponseSubscriber handles translating this header to tags.
+It supports singular and comma-separated location ID value(s):

 1